 - Playing music or podcasts – even downloaded content

-I was hoping playing downloaded content would work with offline Siri requests, but they’re not as of the first beta.
-Hopefully, that will change in future betas before the official iOS 15 launch.
+I was hoping playing downloaded content would work with offline Siri requests, but they’re not for now.
+Hopefully, that will change in the future.

 Read more 9to5Mac tutorials: